 Help and Support

 The Government Policy Statement on land transport 2024-34 (GPS) sets expectations on the Road Efficiency Group to provide reporting and analysis to help build more efficiencies and value for money in the Transport sector.
-The GPS specifically includes a focus on targetting efficiencies in Temporary Traffic Management (TTM).
+The GPS specifically includes a focus on targetting efficiencies in Temporary Traffic Management (TTM) and potholes.

-The quarterly results entered by the RCAs are reported to the NZTA Board and the Transport Minister’s office for review.
+The quarterly TTM and Pothole results entered by the RCAs are reported to the NZTA Board and the Transport Minister’s office for review.

-REG will publish the new quarterly TTM results for each RCA in the RCA Performance Dashboard only after the NZTA Board and the Transport Minister’s office have completed their review of the quarterly results.
+REG will publish the quarterly results for each RCA in the RCA Performance Dashboard only after the NZTA Board and the Transport Minister’s office have completed their review and released the quarterly results.

 Temporary Traffic Management Guidance